winston-lab/warner_chip_seq/README.md

 - -F filters the BAM files to EXCLUDE reads that fit the [flag condition](https://broadinstitute.github.io/picard/explain-flags.html)
 	- the flag here is '388' which = unmapped OR not primary alignment OR second in pair (which confirms read pairs are only counted once and not twice)

-What the script looks like:
+What the script looks like under the hood:

 > ```bash
 > for name in /bam/*_sorted.bam; do